kallikak/Patchwork/README.md

   - Pentatonic minor
   - Blues
 - The first 6 Neopixel LEDs indicate the active quantisation.
+- Holding the joystick button down while moving will prevent new notes being sent.
 - The encoder allows transposition of the output notes:
   - Rotate to choose a transposition interval
   - Click to apply the chosen transposition